THESUPP0RTER/SANSFormers/README.md

 - You need to have access to the MIMC-IV v1.0 dataset
 - Download the ZIP file and mount it to the Jupyter Notebook file attached.
-- Clone this repository and make sure all the files in here are downloaded, mount them onto the drive.
+- Clone this repository and make sure all the files in here are downloaded, including the YAML and Pickle files, then mount them onto the drive.

 ## Pretrained Models